Technical Report: Impact of Position Bias on Language Models in Token Classification: Introduction

 In addition to data imbalance issues, another challenge for LMs in NLP is position bias.
 So far, there have been studies \cite{ko2020look}\cite{hofstatter2021mitigating} on this bias for Question Answering (QA) tasks, where the position of the answer with the context introduces an unwanted bias when training on benchmarks like SQUAD \cite{rajpurkar2016squad}.
-To the best of our knowledge, the impact of position bias on Named Entity Recognition and Part-of-Speech tagging tasks, which deal with token classification, has received less attention.
-NER and POS models are trained to predict and extract target labels within a sequence of words, but does the position of a positive example impact training when the position distribution of its class is skewed in the training dataset?
+To the best of our knowledge, the impact of position bias on token classification, like NER and POS tagging, has received less attention.

 In this paper, we define position bias in the context of token classification and demonstrate that BERT models trained on data where classes have a skewed position distribution within text sequences can be biased.
+It is also worth noting that an implicit correlation between context sequence length (i.e., short vs long) and position bias of tokens.
 Figure \ref{fig:example} shows an example of this position bias, where BERT was trained on the original CoNLL03 training set and evaluated on two concatenated test examples.
 The same token \textbf{Bitar, originally labeled as \textit{PER}}, was labeled as an \textit{ORG} when appearing in the middle of a longer sequence.
-To investigate the cause of this bias, we analyze the characteristics of both NER and POS datasets and study the impact of class position distribution on performance, primarily focusing on BERT.
+To investigate the cause of this bias, we analyze the characteristics of both NER and POS datasets and study the impact of class position distribution on performance, primarily focusing on BERT models with different position embedding techniques.
+Position embedding (PE) gives the model information about the position of a word or token in a sequence.
+We evaluate four position embedding methods in this study: Absolute Position Embedding (APE)\cite{vaswani@attn}, Relative Position Embedding (RPE)\cite{shaw2018self}\cite{huang2020improve}, Rotary Position Embedding (RoPE)\cite{su2021roformer}, and Attention with Linear Biases (ALiBi)\cite{press2021train}.